 Roman fountains: a magical walk that will let you discover the beauty of Rome

 Do you know how many fountains are in Rome?
-Can you imagine how many of them are scattered in every corner of the Eternal City?

 No city in the world can count a number of fountains such as Rome.
 They have always been a characteristic element which, since ancient times, have contributed to enriching the artistic and cultural heritage of the capital city.

 At the time of the ancient Romans, the authorities at the helm of government, chose the Roman fountains as a symbol to link their name to eternal memory.

 The Roman fountains are enclosed in elegant courtyards, scattered in the parks of ancient and noble villas, sometimes they are hidden in the alleys of the city, isolated and solitary in small urban parks or they are the absolute protagonist of the squares.